- SPRING 2023 ACADEMY SOCCER REGISTRATION.

 We may add locations depending on interest.

-Our Youth Academy program is one of the least expensive Youth Academies in Idaho and probably in the USA ($25/season/player and it includes everything except the Real socks) and still it is directed by a dedicated professional Youth Academy Director, who has the support of an assistant academy director of coaching, and an academy manager in addition to multiple licensed coaches, multiple volunteer parents, a professional Club Director, and a professional Director of Coaching for competitive soccer.
+Our Youth Academy program is one of the least expensive Youth Academies in Idaho and probably in the USA ($25/season/player and it includes everything except the Real socks) and still it is directed by a professional Director of Coaching and an academy manager in addition to multiple licensed coaches, multiple volunteer parents, and a professional Director of Coaching for competitive soccer.
 (See Soccer Operations Staff).

 For example, any player joining our program at U4 will train and play 6 years almost for free!!
 Any player joining our program at U6 will train and play 4 years almost for free!!
 These low fees are possible in part because our sponsors and bi-annual club fundraisers!
 Our goal is to create very aware, creative and sound technical players by the time they reach the age of 9.
 This is the foundation for players to love to stay in shape and practice sports for life!

 Note: Players are encouraged to sign for both seasons (Fall and Spring) but they can sign for individual seasons.

 - U4, U5, U6, U7, U8 and U9 Teams

 Player Fees (Registration Fees + Club Fees) = ONLY $25/player/season !

 Uniforms: Free.
 Loaned to players and only to be returned at the end of season if not playing that season.
 Just need to buy our club’s custom socks).
 Families have the option to but their uniforms upon registration (on sale) or visiting our online store.
 See below pictures of our uniforms.